 Importance of Improving Hospital Security

-Many hospitals across the U.S. are taking a closer look at how to reduce vulnerabilities to criminal activity in their facilities.
+Many hospitals across the U.S. are taking a closer look at how to reduce vulnerabilities to criminal activity in their facilities, including overall increased security measures for hospitals.
 A variety of measures—from increasing the physical security presence, to improved visitor and vendor access protocols, to video monitoring are key to improving safety for patients and staff.
 Today’s healthcare facilities face a challenging array of increasing crime and tighter regulations, leaving security staff and administrators looking for economically feasible ways to protect people, property, and sensitive medical records in facilities that are open to the public 24/7.

 Studies show an increase in assaults and other violent incidents in hospitals and healthcare facilities over the past 10-15 years, including one published in the Annals of Emergency Medicine that noted 154 shootings in or just outside of U.S hospitals from 2000-2011.
 An increase in the use of recreational drugs that often influence other medications used by patients is one culprit for the increase in violence, as well as the rising number of high-risk patients hospitals admit routinely—patients who may be suicidal, homicidal, or otherwise unable to care for themselves.